desandro/imagesloaded/README.markdown

 #### callback:function

-Pass a function to be called when all images has finished with loading.
+Function that will be called when all images has finished with loading, regardless of their final state (proper/broken).
 This is the simplest way how to use imagesLoaded.

 ##### *this*